 It was hard for me as a shy person to be outgoing as a sales agent.
-I hated cold calling, and even worse, I hated walking around my neighborhood, beating on doors, and soliciting Century 21's real estate services.
+I hated cold calling, and even worse, walking around my neighborhood, beating on doors, and soliciting Century 21's real estate services.

 2. No Gift of Gab

-As a shy introverted person, I didn't have the gift of gab where I could engage anyone in a conversation on any topic.
+As a shy introvert, I didn't have the gift of gab where I could engage anyone in a conversation on any topic.
 It seemed that so many of the successful agents just loved talking to people.
 If I had been a smooth talker, I probably would have had more success.

 3. No Networking

 Having essentially no network of relatives, friends, neighbors, or fellow agents, it was almost impossible to find leads on people interested in buying or selling a property.

 There is a saying: Nothing ventured, nothing gained.
 All of the successful agents at Don's Century 21 office were very aggressive in their marketing techniques.
 They were the ones who had the most listings and found the most buyers for listings.
 A passive approach to real estate did not help me at all.